bsdimp/freebsd-git-docs/README.md

-# Draft FreeBSD git docs
+# Draft FreeBSD Git docs

-This repo contains the draft docs for the FreeBSD migration to git.
+This repo contains the draft docs for the FreeBSD migration to Git.

 Please feel free to submit pull requests for typos, clearer language, additional topics, etc.